-Condition: During the course of our engagement, we noted that the City had significant overtime pay on a regular basis.
+Condition: During the course of our engagement, we noted that the City did lower the amount of overtime compared to the prior year, it still has significant overtime pay on a regular basis.

 Criteria: Government auditing standards suggest that overtime is a potential sign of abuse.
 Overtime on a regular basis can lead to excessive costs.